 I do hope that this conference will have a future as it is exactly the kind of small, focused conference that is greatly missing in ELT currently.
 I also of course enjoyed meeting familiar people from the interwebz away from keyboard and new people not known from social media.
 Thanks for reading.

 Be sure to keep an eye on the Lexical teaching conference, comments and questions page.

-@@LexicalLab blog post summary.
-Michael Hoey’s slideshare The Lexical Approach and Lexical Priming: a comparison between English and Chinese, related @@LexicalLab blog post summary.
+@LexicalLab blog post summary.
 Leo Selivan’s Prezi Collocations:Recording, revising, recycling, @LexicalLab blog post summary with links.
-Nick Bilborough’s Just go with the flow slides, @LexicalLab write-up of his talk @LexicalLab thoughts on corpora and concordancing including links to my related posts in this area.
+Nick Bilborough’s Just go with the flow slides and write up of his talk by @LexicalLab; @LexicalLab thoughts on corpora and concordancing including links to my related posts in this area.
 Andrew Walkley’s write-up of his talk on Lexis and listening with links to his slides.

 Unfortunately all the Westminster Celt blog posts are offline, hopefully the archives have been saved and we can expect them back online sometime!

 Some of the Westminster Celt blogs have been archived by Wayback machine yeah!
 Check above links.